Chinmay2712/Clima_App/README.md

 A Flutter application that provides weather information based on the user's location.
 This app fetches live data using an API to show current weather conditions and forecasts.

 # 📱 Features
-Location-based Weather: Automatically detects and displays weather for the user's current location.
+**Location-based Weather**: Automatically detects and displays weather for the user's current location.

-Weather Forecast: Shows the current weather with temperature, humidity, and weather description.
+**Weather Forecast**: Shows the current weather with temperature, humidity, and weather description.

 # 🚀 Getting Started
-Installation
+**Installation**
 1. Clone the repository: git clone https://github.com/your-username/clima-app.git

 2. Navigate to the project directory:cd clima-app